International-Data-Spaces-Association/idsa/README.md

 ![Data Sharing in a Data Space](images/IDSA-Infographic-Data-Sharing-in-a-Data-Space.jpg)

 ## What is Available Here?
-This is an umbrella repository designed  to guide you through the International Data Spaces Association (IDSA) on Github, by pointing you to the right sources of information.
-We provide a brief overview on the resources available in this repository and beyond to help you build data spaces and share data in a secure and sovereign way.
+This is an umbrella repository designed to guide you through the International Data Spaces Association (IDSA) on GitHub by directing you to the right sources of information.
+We provide a brief overview of the resources available in this repository and beyond to help you build data spaces and share data in a secure and sovereign way.
 You can also find an overview of the repositories [here](./overview_repositories.md).
-If you are interested in terms that are commonly used in IDS ecosystem, check out the [IDS Glossary in IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary).
+If you are interested in terms commonly used in the IDS ecosystem, check out the [IDS Glossary in IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary).

-**If you are not a user of IDS Github yet**, please join us by clicking on the button below and submitting a request to participate. *The requests are processed within a maximum of two business days (in most cases, the invitations are sent within several hours).*
+**If you are not yet a user of IDS GitHub**, please join us by clicking on the button below and submitting a request to participate. *Requests are typically processed within two business days, and in most cases, invitations are sent within several hours.*

 [![Join](/images/button_click-to-join-ids-githubv2.png.png)](https://forms.office.com/r/LMFt6pbji4)